PavelPoroskov/my-web-extensions/bookmark-info-chrome-mv3/README.md

   * from last used list.
     &nbsp;&nbsp;&nbsp;Last used list contains up to 50 last used folders.
     &nbsp;&nbsp;&nbsp;Standard browser last used list contains only 5 items.
     &nbsp;&nbsp;&nbsp;User can pin selected items in last used list.
+    &nbsp;&nbsp;&nbsp;User can delete bookmark using last used list.
+Click on tag second time.
 * extension shows existing bookmarks for active page in the right top corner.
 * fast delete bookmark
     &nbsp;&nbsp;&nbsp;Hover over bookmark and click small red button